Are you unsure about what is a tutor and how tutoring can help you or your child? Don’t worry, you aren’t alone! We get asked that question a LOT!

 - Detailed and specific feedback – due to the one-on-one nature of tutoring sessions, students will receive feedback that is specific to them and their goals.
 Quite often this feedback is immediate, helping students to continue to improve at a faster rate than they would in the classroom.

-- Consolidates learning – if a tutoring session complements what is taught in the classroom, students will be able to store the information for longer and will have greater chance of regurgitating the information when it is needed, such as during a test.
+- Consolidates learning – if a tutoring session complements what is taught in the classroom, students will be able to store the information for longer and will have a greater chance of regurgitating the information when it is needed, such as during a test.

 - Less embarrassment – quite often students are hesitant to ask questions in class out of fear of sounding stupid.
 This severely hinders their learning as they may never fully understand the content and concepts being taught.
 Working alone with a tutor eliminates this fear and students can ask any type of question at any point during the session.